forestgrape/coronavirus/5_epidemiological/transmission.md

 In the following, the proposed model of dry form transmission is explained.
 The virus is attached to dry particulates or even just as a single particle.
 These dry particles dust like fly around or in the case of tiny particulates diffuse smoke like around.

-In their very illustrative paper [Chan et al.](#chan) show that the Sars-CoV-1 keeps its infectiousness in dry form, so dry form infection is possible in theory.
+Coronaviruses virions keep viability in dry form (and even survive longest: chapter [Virion Viability](../2_biological/virion_viability.md)), so dry form infection is possible in theory.

 The newly proposed infection:
 * Dry particulates in air -> Lung